 Research Interest

 My research focuses on understanding the bacterial diversity and ecology within the gut microbiome of animals.
-My work is driven by exciting, modern sequencing technologies and bioinformatic approaches to achieve in hours what once took months or was previously practically unachievable.
+My work is driven by exciting, modern sequencing technologies and bioinformatic approaches that achieve in hours what once took months or was previously practically unachievable over a decade ago.

-I am also keen on understanding how microbiomes operate at the strain-level which is an important open question given that the definition of strain has been a point of contention.
+Through my PhD I have been studying how microbiomes operate at the strain-level which is an important open question given that the definition of strain has been a point of contention.
 It is especially important to understand strain-level patterns and interactions to enable engineering microbiomes towards the development of microbial consortia for specific applications.
-I have been using strain-level analysis approaches to understand the evolution and dynamics of bacterial communities in the gut microbiome of honeybees.
+I have been investigating the eco-evolutionary paterns and processes shaping bacterial communities in the gut microbiome of honeybees.
 I am also using synthetic gut microbial communities to address to understand how strains interact with each other in the context of a whole community of other microbes.

 Apis species comparison